Types of Blockchains: Public, Private, Consortium, and Hybrid

 🔓 Public Blockchains: Open and Transparent

 A public blockchain is permissionless, meaning anyone can join the network, validate transactions, and view the ledger.
-These blockchains are fully decentralized in both technical architecture and governance, relying on Sybil resistance mechanisms like Proof of Work (PoW) or Proof of Stake (PoS), combined with consensus protocols such as Nakamoto-style consensus or Gasper, to maintain network security and agreement.
+These blockchains are designed to be decentralized in both technical architecture and governance, relying on Sybil resistance mechanisms like Proof of Work (PoW) or Proof of Stake (PoS), combined with consensus protocols such as Nakamoto-style consensus or Gasper, to maintain network security and agreement.

 • In simple terms: Public chains are open, transparent, and not controlled by one person or group.
 They use built-in coins (tokens) to reward people for keeping the network safe.